FSA extension into 2022? Let's make the most of it!

 Check out these FSA-eligible items Many seemingly unconventional items are available for you to buy using your FSA dollars.
 Look for items that are evergreen, so you don’t end up with a heap of expired products.

 You might need a prescription or letter of medical necessity to use your FSA on certain items of services.
-This is true for items ranging from the quirkier products to the downright everyday products, such as aspirin.
+This is true for items ranging from quirkier products to downright everyday products, such as aspirin.